 PepsiCo’s Marketing Mix (4Ps) Analysis

-PepsiCo marketing mix, 4Ps, product, place, promotion, price, market strategy and objectives case study and analysis
+PepsiCo marketing mix, 4P, 4Ps, product, place, promotion, price, marketing strategy, consumer goods business case study

 A business sign that promotes Pepsi in Winnipeg, Manitoba, Canada.
-PepsiCo’s marketing mix addresses variations among markets and products.
+PepsiCo’s marketing mix (4P) addresses variations among consumer goods markets and products.
 (Photo: Public Domain)

 PepsiCo’s marketing mix has evolved over time, especially because of the effects of mergers and acquisitions.
-The marketing mix or 4Ps (Product, Place, Promotion & Price) is the combination of strategies and tactics that the firm uses to implement its marketing plan.
-In this regard, PepsiCo employs various strategies and tactics based on its array of products and brands.
+The marketing mix or 4P (Product, Place, Promotion & Price) is the combination of strategies and tactics that the firm uses to implement its marketing plan.
+In this regard, PepsiCo’s marketing strategy employs various tactics based on the company’s array of products and brands.
 The differences among markets also require variations in approaches used in the marketing mix.
-However, despite these variations, PepsiCo’s marketing mix has a number of general characteristics that define the company’s general corporate approaches to its marketing plan implementation.
-PepsiCo remains effective and globally successful in this aspect.
+However, despite these variations, PepsiCo’s marketing mix has some characteristics that represent the company’s general corporate approaches to its marketing strategy implementation.

 1. Soft drinks